jeffhhk/microKanren-arith/git-subtree-howto.md

 If your intention is to eventually push a subtree commit upstream, it is best to take care not to mix files from the subtree and files elsewhere in the same commit.

+## Integrate a subtree with truncated change history

+If pre-integration history of the upstream repository is not interesting, passing the flag --squash to git subtree add will present the subtree history as a single commit instead of its entire history.

 # End demonstration

 This repository currently only demonstrates creation of subtrees.
 For a general tutorial on subtrees, see the following repository: